← Back to Blog

 Lubrication Enhancement

-Standard carbon steel lubricant is NOT adequate for stainless:
+Standard carbon steel lubricant is generally not adequate for stainless:

 • Use a lubricant specifically formulated for stainless steel cold forging